jonmbake/jonbake.com/personal_constitution.md

 ### 12 - Work Hard - Sweat - Finish Each Day Exhausted

 Everyday you should give 100% of yourself physically and mentally.

+### 13 - Love well.

+Family, friends, acquaintances, and even strangers.
+We are all sharing a common experience.
+Love is what makes the experience worth living.
+Love is compounding.
+Always be asking yourself, "Did I love well?"